How to Start Up Your Sprinkler System in the Spring

 You should also be checking for any low pressure (low pressure may mean there’s a possible leak or kinked pipe), proper rotation of rotary heads, proper spray patterns of mister heads, and that the zone turns on and off properly when operating it from the controller.

-Repeat this process for each and every zone on your system.
-Be sure to set zone run times accordingly as you progress with the inspection.
+Repeat this process for each zone on your system.
+As you progress with the inspection, be sure to set zone run times accordingly.

 Call the Professionals

-If at any point you are having trouble with your irrigation system, are noticing leaks, need help addressing issues, or simply don’t have the time the upkeep requires, it may be worth giving the professionals a call for your sprinkler repair and startup.
+If you are having trouble with your irrigation system, noticing leaks, need help addressing issues, or simply don’t have the time for the upkeep, it may be worth calling the professionals for your sprinkler repair and startup.

 Grosse Ile Lawn Sprinkler & Fertilization is here to help.
 Our company does everything from helping you turn on your sprinkler system in the spring and winterize it in the fall, to regular maintenance, installation, and replacement.
-We are centered in Southeast Michigan, and we have everything that you might need for your lawn and garden!
+We are centered in Southeast Michigan and provide sprinkler repair in Wyandotte and the surrounding communities.